 Engineers are a great creative resource.
 Don’t forget to use them!

-Soft data gives students and teachers more opportunities for feedback on your designs.
-It also paves the pathway for more adaptive content, supporting the needs of content engineers and product designers.
+Soft data also paves the pathway for designing more adaptive content, further supporting the needs of content engineers and product designers.
 Consider strategies like:

-- Giving students and teachers to rate their experiences or answer a 1-minute question about the experience.
+- Asking students and teachers to rate their experiences or answer a 1-minute question about UX.

 - Reflecting soft data back to users to give them more agency about what they’re learning.
 For example, a prompt in a math product might suggest that the user seems to dislike doing geometry problems and could try a different type of problem solving.